 5. Call your local wildlife rehab.

 Calling a wildlife rehab is your best option if you have a wild rabbit under your care.
-They would know what to do and would be able to give you proper instructions on what to do.
+They would know what to do and they will be able to give you proper instructions.

-If you cant find a local wildlife rehabilitator, you can try contacting a veterinarian that specializes in rabbits.
+If you cannot find a local wildlife rehabilitator, you can try contacting a veterinarian that specializes in rabbits.

 What to do if your cat catches an adult rabbit?